Skip to main content

 4. Lower inflammation: Recent data shows benefits on cardiovascular and kidney outcomes that go beyond weight.

 Used correctly, these are not "miracle drugs."
-They are tools that let you stick to a healthy lifestyle without a constant biological battle against hunger.
+They are tools that let you stick to a healthy lifestyle without a constant biological struggle against hunger.

 Why is muscle preservation the most important rule?